-If you plan to dismantle a conservatory, it’s important that you plan carefully before beginning the project.
-Taking down a conservatory can be fast and easy — if you do it the right way.
+If you plan to dismantle a conservatory, it’s important to plan carefully before beginning the project.
+However, if you do it the right way, it can be much quicker and more efficient.

 It’s possible to dismantle your conservatory without the help of a professional — if you’re up for the challenge.

 You might want guidance from the experts before you start.
-This could be as simple as completing some initial research online.
-You might also consider creating a list of relevant questions to ask a professional.
+This could be as simple as completing some initial research online or speaking to our friendly team.
+Before contacting a professional, you might also consider creating a list of relevant questions to ask.

 What is the best way to dismantle a conservatory?